itcenterpt/meteor-ionic/GUIDE.md

 To mimic the sliding-back-and-forth navigation UI of mobile apps, meteor-ionic makes use of the three primary technologies:

-- `iron:router`
-- `iron:layout`
+- `FlowRouter`
 - Meteor's `_uihooks`

 #### Layout
 As previously mentioned, your layout should have an `ionBody` component at the root.
-Inside of this you will want to wrap your `yield` in an `ionNavView`, which will take care of animating the templates that `iron:router` renders.
+Inside of this you will want to wrap your `yield` in an `ionNavView`, which will take care of animating the templates that `flowrouter` renders.
 Lastly, you'll probably want an `ionNavBar` element at the top of your screen to show the title of the page, as well as navigation items and other action buttons.

 ```
 {{#ionBody}}